sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 ## <span id="Step_4__Add_a_boot_entry"></span>Step 4: Add a boot entry

-1. From your destination PC, open Diskpart (if necessary) and identify the drive letters of the VHD and the system partition, for example, V and S.
+1. From your destination PC, open Diskpart (if necessary) and identify the drive letters of the VHDX and the system partition, for example, V and S.

     ```
     diskpart